mrichardson23/rpi-kivy-screen/README.md

         pi@raspberrypi ~ $ git clone https://github.com/mrichardson23/rpi-kivy-screen.git

-21. The example uses BCM GPIO pins 17 as a piezo buzzer, 27 as an LED, and 22 as a button (pulled HIGH, so connect one leg of the button to 22 and the other to ground.)
+21. The example uses BCM GPIO pins 17 as a piezo buzzer, 27 as an LED, and 22 as a button (with internal pullups set HIGH, so connect one leg of the button to 22 and the other to ground.)

 22. First try to run the example as root (root access is required for the GPIO library):

         pi@raspberrypi ~ $ cd rpi-kivy-screen/
         pi@raspberrypi ~/rpi-kivy-screen $ sudo python main.py

-22. As you'll see, touch doesn't work!
-To fix this, you need to make the same change to `config.ini` we made before, but to the root account's config file.
+22. As you'll see, touch doesn't work.
+To fix this, you need to make the same change to `config.ini` you made before, but to the root account's config file.
 Exit (`Control+C`) and copy over your home directory's Kivy configuration file to overwrite the root account's:

         pi@raspberrypi ~/rpi-kivy-screen $ sudo cp ~/.kivy/config.ini /root/.kivy/config.ini